 A cell of suspected Islamist militants has opened fire on security forces in Nigeria's capital, Abuja, say officials

-The clash occurred at about 03:00 local time after a tip off about the location of a suspected Boko Haram weapons cache, Nigeria's spy agency said.
+The clash occurred at about 03:00 local time after a tip off

 The State Security Service did not give any details about casualties.
 A witness told the BBC he saw nine bodies.